ktrntrsv/compliments/README.md

 All depences are in requirements.txt.

 IMPORTANT
 Also you should create file token_bot.py.
-The file should contain a token from your bot.
+The file should contain bot's token.
 For example:

 token = '00000000'